HuiZeng/BIQA_Toolbox/README.md

 2. Create a new fold ``pretrained_models`` and download the pre-trained [AlexNet](http://www.vlfeat.org/matconvnet/models/imagenet-caffe-alex.mat) or [ResNet](http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat) into ``pretrained_models`` if necessary.

 3. Create a new fold ``databases``.
 Download an IQA dataset into ``databases`` and extract the files.
 Currently, four datasets are supported including the LIVE Challenge, LIVE IQA, CSIQ and TID2013.

+4. Run any of the three main functions.